 There is a common claim that wearing a hijab or sporting a long beard are components of protection from the unseen.
-I used to believe this as well, that is until I realised that the patients I have with some of the most serious issues are those who wear niqab or who have very long beards and tuck their trouser hems into their socks.
-That’s when I started to ponder upon this claim.
+However, if this is absolutely true, then why is it that many patients with serious issues wear the hijab, niqab or who have very long beards?

+The question arises.
 Where does it say that a piece of clothing is sufficient to protect from the creatures of the unseen?
-Obviously, this is just another Bid’ah from the pseudo-leaders of Ruqyah and their attempt to make everyone dress like them.

 It has been narrated on the authority of Abdullah who said:

-On the day he returned from the Battle of Ahzab, the Messenger of Allah (ﷺ) made for us an announcement that nobody would say his Zuhr prayer but in the quarters of Banu Quraiza (Some) people, being afraid that the time for prayer would expire, said their prayers before reaching the street of Banu Quraiza.
-The others said: We will not say our prayer except where the Messenger of Allah (ﷺ) has ordered us to say it even if the time expires.
-When he learned of the difference in the view of the two groups of the people, the Messenger of Allah (may peace be tipon him) did not blame anyone from the two groups.
+On the day he returned from the Battle of Ahzab, the Messenger of Allah (SAW) made for us an announcement that nobody would say his Zuhr prayer but in the quarters of Banu Quraiza (Some) people, being afraid that the time for prayer would expire, said their prayers before reaching the street of Banu Quraiza.
+The others said: We will not say our prayer except where the Messenger of Allah (SAW) has ordered us to say it even if the time expires.
+When he learned of the difference in the view of the two groups of the people, the Messenger of Allah (SAW) did not blame anyone from the two groups.

 [Muslim, Book 19, Hadith 4374]

-I’m not here to debate the issue whether Hijab in the public life is obligatory for a Muslim woman or not, but I’m here to make you ponder upon the actual meaning of Ikhtilaf (difference of opinions) and how you actually apply this in real life without falling into the pits of hypocrisy.
+This article’s focus is not to debate the issue whether Hijab in the public life is obligatory for a Muslim woman or not.
+Rather this article is to trigger the understanding of the actual meaning of Ikhtilaf (difference of opinions) and how this is applied in real life, from the perspective of Ruqyah healing.

-Therefore, according to the rules of Fiqh, 2 people can adopt contradicting Islamic beliefs yet both will be gaining reward although both believe that if they practice the other opinion without switching adopted opinion, then they would be sinful.
-They must adopt the other opinion first and take that opinion as the Hukm of Allah and then don’t digress from it once adopted.
+Therefore, according to the rules of Fiqh, two different people can adopt contradicting Islamic beliefs yet both will be gaining reward although both believe that if they practice the other opinion without switching their personal adopted opinion, then they would be sinful.

 Her friend, Sabrina, is intellectually convinced of the Islamic argument that claims that Hijab is not obligatory for all Muslim women to wear.
 This means that if she wears a Hijab in public, it is merely a fashion accessory and not related to her getting rewarded or punished.

-The problem then rises, why is it that women who wear this full gear still get afflicted by the unseen?
-In fact, some cases are very extreme afflictions even though the clothing is worn.
+Back to the question, why is it that women who wear this full gear still get afflicted by the unseen?

-As they have no answer, then they have to declare this women of low faith.
-Perhaps she’s not doing enough prayers.
-Perhaps there’s something she’s done previously that Allah’s punishing her for.
-Of course, when she’s done everything the Raqi asks her to do and her situations still has not improved, they say to her that this is just a test and that she has to struggle and her rewards will be in the hereafter.
+As the ‘pro-hijab’ advocates have no real answer, they are merely left with the option to declare the women of low faith.
+These women therefore become victims of unfair suspicion e.g. perhaps she’s not doing enough prayers, perhaps there’s something she’s done previously that Allah’s punishing her for.
+Of course, when she’s done everything the Raqi asks her to do and her situations still has not improved, she is commonly told that this is just a test and that she has to struggle and her rewards will be in the hereafter.

-In other words, when the Raqi dresses his patients according to his one-sided viewpoint in life yet he fails to help the women, he still manages to afflict the blame on her and tell her to just endure it.
-The question of his incompetence and lack of knowledge is never thrown into the equation.
+In other words, when the ‘pro-hijab’ Raqi orders his female patients to dress according to his views yet it fails to help her, he still manages to afflict the blame on her and tell her to just endure it.
+The question of the Raqi’s incompetence and lack of knowledge is never thrown into the equation.

-Contrast this to a woman who doesn’t wear Hijab in public life because she adopts that opinion, but she believes in prayers so she prays to Allah, she works on purifying herself everyday and she doesn’t get the same affliction as the pro-Niqab women.
-In contrast, her life improves, yet she doesn’t wear the Hijab and/or the Niqab.
+Contrast this to the example of a woman who doesn’t wear Hijab in public life because she adopts that opinion, but she believes in prayers so she prays to Allah regularly, she works on purifying herself regularly, yet she doesn’t get the same affliction as the Hijabi or Niqabi women.
+In contrast, her life improves, although she doesn’t wear the Hijab or the Niqab.

 How is this possible?
-Because these are real life scenarios that I’m basing this article on.
+These examples are based on real life scenarios.
 How is it possible that a non-Hijabi gets cured but a Niqaabi doesn’t?

-This fact raises serious questions about the validity of using clothes for healing.
+This fact raises serious questions about the validity of claiming clothes can protect from the unseen.

 Firstly, the notion of a cloth being able to protect you from a creature from the unseen is obviously incorrect.
-The unseen creatures are from a different ‘fabric’ from different dimensions.
+The unseen creatures are from a different ‘fabric’ and have managed to cross different dimensions.
 To assume that cotton or polyester is something that they will have difficulty penetrating is nothing but an assumption with no factual backing.

 Secondly, how about non-Muslims or atheists?
-I have done Ruqyah for non-Muslims in which they have benefited from the Ruqyah.
-So how can one claim that you must be a Muslim to be cured via Ruqyah?
+Ruqyah has been done on non-Muslims in which they have benefited.
+So how can one claim that you must be a ‘Islamic’ to be cured via Ruqyah?

 Thirdly, what about non-Muslims who practice Ruqyah (or what they may term as ‘exorcism’ or healing) and don’t advocate a dress code that covers the hair?
 Some of them are very successful and in fact more successful in healing their patients compared to some Muslim Raqis.

-Forthly, what gives someone the right to determine other Islamic opinions incorrect when the Prophet (SAW) approved of difference of opinions?
-Salt is rubbed into the wound as these people are too busy criticizing other opinions such that they still haven’t developed a solution to the problem.
+Fourthly, what gives someone the right to determine other Islamic opinions incorrect when the Prophet (SAW) approved of difference of opinions?
 In the contemporary age, it is common to hear ‘scholars’ declare other ‘scholars’ from opposing opinions as deviant and out of Islam.
 To put frankly, this is the same arrogance that Iblees had when he was thrown out of heaven because his opinion was that Fire is greater than Clay.

 Remember Allah says “And We send down of the Qur’an that which is healing and mercy for the believers, but it does not increase the wrongdoers except in loss” [Al-Isra: 82]

-Here, Allah does not restrict the healing of the Quran to Muslims only, but rather makes it clear that it is for the believers.
-The “Mu’mineen”.
+Here, Allah makes it clear that the Quran can be used for healing for those who believe i.e. the “Mu’mineen”.
 So who are the believers?

 Compare an illiterate nomad in the desert who believes there is a higher power above him that created this world and he looks to worship that creator and spends all his wealth and time to find that creator, yet he’s never come across the term “Allah” or “Islam”.
-Now compare him to a ‘born Muslim’ who memorises the Quran and prays 5 times daily yet it has no impact on his Qalb, life or actions.
+Now compare him to a ‘born Muslim’ who memorises the Quran and prays 5 times daily because he’s told he must just do it, hence it has no impact on his Qalb, life or actions.
 Which one believes more?
 Which one, when Ruqyah is read on them has a direct connection to the above quoted Ayat of the Qur’an?

 The bottom line is how can one claim that clothing or beards is sufficient to protect from the unseen?
 The unseen don’t target the seen body, so they don’t care for the materials in the physical world.
 They target the unseen body, and when the unseen body is affected, then the physical body reacts.
 The physical body is nothing more than a vessel for the spiritual organs to sit in until death.

 The world of Ruqyah has been victimised of consumerism.
-That is to say, that in general people seek Ruqyah to treat their physical ailments i.e. they aim to treat the tip of the iceberg.
-They don’t seek Ruqyah once their physical ailments have gone away.
-They judge this by what they feel; obviously an incorrect way of self-analysis but nevertheless the practice that they use.
-It is because of this reason why the spiritual Hijab is seldom achieved, but rather long beards and certain items of clothing are in abundance.
+That is to say, that in general Ruqyah is sought to treat perceived physical ailments only i.e. just the tip of the iceberg.
+Ruqyah is seldom sought for once the perceived physical ailments have been dealt with.
+It is because of this reason of prioritising the physical aspects of life over the spiritual aspects of life that the spiritual Hijab is seldom achieved.
+Rather, long beards and certain items of clothing are in abundance.

 Khaled Abou El Fadl elaborates from a classical scholar’s perspective the reasons why Hijab is not obligatory for Muslim women.
 You can hear/download “The Hijab lectures: The Issue and the Evidence” from his website.